-2.4 The RSA Encryption System
+3.3 RSA Encryption

-- One of the practical issues with the Rabin cryptosystem is the nonuniqueness of square roots, since its encoding function (the squaring map modulo N) is not one-to-one. - A way to get around this problem is to use a different power map, rather than the squaring map, chosen to be invertible mod N: this is the idea behind RSA encryption. - The RSA cryptosystem was first publicly described in 1977 by Ron Rivest, Adi Shamir, and Leonard Adleman, from whose surnames the initialism "RSA" was formed. - It turns out that an essentially equivalent system had been developed by Clifford Cocks in 1973 while working for Britain's Government Communications Headquarters (GCHQ).
+- One of the practical issues with the Rabin cryptosystem is the nonuniqueness of square roots, since its encoding function (the squaring map modulo N) is not one-to-one. - A way to get around this problem is to use a different power map, rather than the squaring map, that is a one-to-one function modulo N: this is the idea behind RSA encryption. - The RSA cryptosystem was first publicly described in 1977 by Ron Rivest, Adi Shamir, and Leonard Adleman, from whose surnames the initialism "RSA" was formed. - It turns out that an essentially equivalent system had been developed by Clifford Cocks in 1973 while working for Britain's Government Communications Headquarters (GCHQ).
 However, his work was not declassified until 1997, and his system was marginally less general than RSA.

-2.4.1 Procedure for RSA
+3.3.1 Procedure for RSA